By Lydia Blaisdell

 Surgical abortion is performed in Texas up to 22 weeks, but the procedure changes a bit starting around 18 weeks.
 Obtaining a surgical abortion after 12 weeks can take more time at the clinic and it may be more expensive.

-Abortions after 22 weeks are not permitted in the state of Texas, but are possible to obtain in some other states.
+Abortions after 22 weeks from your last menstrual period are not permitted in the state of Texas, but are possible to obtain in some other states.
 The closest state to Texas that allows abortions past 22 weeks is New Mexico.

 What is a Medication Abortion?